dotlang/language/doc/RFE.md

 what about maps?
 map/filter `out = [string:int](map1, (key:string, value:int -> {key, value+1, true/false}))`
 reduce: `out = int(map1, (key:string, value:int, state:int -> state+value)`
+Proposal:
+- Casting a collection to another collection can also have a function for mapping/filteration
+- Casting a collection to a non-collection + a function to reduce